-The rules above mean that an array literal is always of an array type, unless it is contextually typed by a tuple-like type.
+The rules above mean that an array literal is always of an array type, unless it is contextually typed by a type with numerically named properties (such as a tuple type).tuple-like type.
 For example are rewritten to

 When the output target is ECMAScript 3 or 5, array literals containing spread elements are rewritten to invocations of the concat method.
 For example, the assignments